Rafael Correa: Yasuní-ITT Initiative

-Yasuní-ITT Initiative, The aim of the initiative is to provide a creative solution for the threat posed by the extraction of crude oil in the Ishpingo-Tiputini-Tambococha (ITT) oil fields, which are located in the highly vulnerable area of Yasuní National Park.
+The Yasuní-ITT Initiative is aimed at ceasing crude oil extraction in the Ishpingo-Tiputini-Tambococha (ITT) oil fields, which are located in the highly vulnerable area of Yasuní National Park.
 The proposal would contribute to preserving biodiversity, reducing carbon dioxide emissions, and respecting the rights of indigenous peoples and their way of life.

 President Correa has stated that Ecuador's first option is to maintain the crude oil in the subsoil.
 The national and international communities would be called on to help the government implement this costly decision for the country.
 The government hopes to recover 50% of the revenues it would obtain by extracting the oil.
 The procedure involves the issuing of government bonds for the crude oil that will remain "in situ", with the double commitment of never extracting this oil and of protecting Yasuní National Park.
 The hoped for-amount is estimated at 350 million dollars annually.

 A more promising alternative would be a strategy to provide the government with the 50% of resources in such a way as to provide a consistent income for an indefinite period of time.
 This resource would be channeled towards activities that help to free the country from its dependency on exports and imports and to consolidate food sovereignty.

 In August 2013, Correa abandoned the initiative and approved oil drilling, blaming lack of support from the international community for the decision.